Frequently Asked Questions

-Can I mix servo and solenoid controllers on the same layout
+Can I mix different controller types (servo, solenoid, stall) on the same layout ?

 Yes you can.
 You are free to mix servo, solenoid or relay controllers as your needs require.
 You can even move a turnout via solenoid and bounce an interlocked semaphore signal driven by a servo with a single button push.
 On a DC layout you can also have a relay fire to control section power at the same time.
 Our router also provides sophisticated route setting for all layout control boards irrespective of their type.

 Which servos do you recommend?

 Any servo in the 5-10g range will do that’s rated at 6 volts.
 This covers just about all of the servos that I know of.
 I find the 5-10g servo range to offer the best balance of size, performance and cost.
 You can use any modern manufacturer’s servos.
 If you are planning a heavy duty feature that requires a bit of lifting or torque then look up to the standard servo sizes.
 These really are amazing devices.

 Although I don’t use them myself, the specification and price of these servos (HK15139 look good at £3.05 each (at time of writing).
 With plenty of torque for the larger G scale use they should stand the rigors of the British weather.

 - Points from ‘N’ to ‘G’ gauges: HK-15178.